Austria men's national ice hockey team

 The Austrian men's national hockey team is the national ice hockey team for Austria.
 The team is controlled by Österreichischer Eishockeyverband.
 As of 2022 the Austrian team is ranked 18th in the IIHF World Rankings.
-Austria has not won a medal in a major tournament since 1947, and has not broken 10th place since 1994.
+Austria has not won a medal in a major tournament since 1947.
 Austria currently has 8,799 registered players (0.1% of the total population).